pio-o-connell/Swing-clean-layers/README.md

 ## Phases-five
 ---

-### Clean the Swing UI (liberation phase)
+### Clean the Concordia UI (liberation phase)

 <details>
     <summary>Details
     </summary>
-        6️⃣ Simplify Swing classes
+        6️⃣ Simplify Concordia classes

         Now the UI becomes dumb (in a good way).

-        Swing does ONLY:
+        Concordia does ONLY:

         Read text fields